-This month, I got to speak to Schera Zekri-Chevallet, CMO of Thalys (the European high speed train operator covering Paris, Brussels, Cologne and Amsterdam routes) after their announcement to move forward with a new distribution strategy through the GDS airline channel.
+This month, I got to speak to Schera Zekri-Chevallet, Thalys CMO (European high-speed rail operator covering Paris, Brussels, Cologne and Amsterdam routes) after their announcement to move forward with a new rail distribution strategy through the GDS airline channel.

-A second area is that we are definitely now in a more customer centric industry where the customer experience is really crucial across all points of contact, meaning for most of the operators that they need to work on the ease of access to content and data.
+- Adopt a customer-centric approach.
+The rail customer experience is crucial across all contact points.
+Most of the operators should work on the ease of access to content and data.

-Door to door solutions is definitely something which is emerging strongly in the industry, because it’s helping the customers calculate the right price to pay and also potentially helping operators to know more about what are the relevant costs behind that.
-So I think that it’s the right balance between what the customer is ready to pay and what are the costs attached to these solutions.
+- Door-to-door travel.
+Providing rail customers with a tool to calculate the price from A to B. And also potentially helping operators to know more about what are the costs behind that. it’s the right balance between what the customer is ready to pay for booking his journey and what the rail operator is ready to invest make door-to-door travel possible.

-It should in my view, and what they are trying to achieve in making rail data accessible for customers and for everybody, which is not necessarily giving away your commercial strategy to everyone but at least to have a common readiness of the data is a priority in order that customers are able to access rail easily throughout Europe.
-I really hope that we make progress on this before 2020, otherwise I don’t think we are going to reconcile the increasing need in rail mobility with customers.
+The 4th rail package will facilitate international rail distribution.
+This will force rail operators making their rail data accessible for customers and for everybody.
+Having a common data readiness is a priority in order that customers are able to access rail easily throughout Europe.
+I really hope that we make progress on this before 2020, otherwise, I don’t think we are going to reconcile the increasing need in rail mobility with customers.

-What would be the single factor that would make this move forward?
+The single factor that would make rail move forward